So many things were checked off the bucket list in New Orleans.

 The pool area gets busy pretty quickly.
 I would say that by noon, it’s packed and the bar is fairly full.
 But it’s worth checking out.
 Even if you aren’t staying at the Ace.
 Alto is just a cool bar with a great view of New Orleans.

-This post was not sponsored but does contain some affiliate links.
+This post was not sponsored but I did receive a media rate for my stay and the post does contain some affiliate links.
+All opinions and images are my own.